ma-go/AtmegaCanBootloader/README.md

 After an restart, the AVR waits 0.5s to receive an specific Can-Message from the corresponding python upload skript.
 If the time is elapsed without this message, the bootloader jumps to the address zero and starts therefor the normal application.

-If the bootloader receives the specific Can-Message within his 0.5s lifetime, the transfer from the precompiled user application starts.
+If the bootloader receives the specific Can-Message within this 0.5s, the transfer from the precompiled user application starts.
 After an successful upload from you PC to the microcontroller, the new application starts immediatly.

 Functional description PC-Software: